Who we are

 The Ministry of Housing and Urban Development

-Kāinga Ora manages and maintains around 65,000 public houses.
-It also places people from the Housing Register into our homes.
-It is charged with delivering more public, transitional and affordable housing to help meet supply and leading and coordinating urban development projects.
+Kāinga Ora places people from the Housing Register into our homes, providing tenancy services to public housing tenants, and maintains and develops public houses.
+We also provide home ownership products and other services.
+We are charged with delivering more public, transitional and affordable housing to help meet supply and leading and coordinating urban development projects.

 The Ministry of Social Development (MSD) works with people who need housing, income and employment support.
 MSD assesses eligibility for and manages applications on the Public Housing Register and calculates Income-Related Rents for Public Housing Tenants.
 MSD also provides financial assistance to help people access and sustain long-term accommodation, and administers the Emergency Housing Special Needs Grant to help individuals and whanau meet the cost of short-term, emergency accommodation.